-- 1. Replacement of all existing in-unit space and water heating natural draft combustion equipment with new power-vented or closed (sealed) combustion equipment; or - 2.
-If existing natural draft combustion equipment will remain, the development team must provide a combustion action plan with post-construction testing and a remediation plan in the event testing reveals unsafe CO levels to ensure combustion safety.
-Pre-construction testing using a sampling of units is recommended to help guide the work scope. - a.
+- 1. Replacement of all existing in-unit space and water heating natural draft combustion equipment with new power-vented or closed (sealed) combustion equipment; or - If existing natural draft combustion equipment will remain, the development team must provide a combustion action plan with post-construction testing and a remediation plan in the event testing reveals unsafe CO levels to make sure of combustion safety.
+Preconstruction testing using a sampling of units is recommended to help guide the work scope.

+- a.
 Combustion Safety Requirements/ Testing Protocols must be per: - i.
-RESNET Guidelines for Combustion Safety and Developing Work Orders; or ii.
+RESNET Guidelines for Combustion Safety and Developing Work Orders; or - ii.
 BPI Combustion Safety Test Procedure for Vented Appliances.